hphelion/documentation/moonshot/install.customize-user-settings.md

 # Customize User Settings

-It's optional, but if desired you can customize the following user settings to suit your requirements.
-To change the settings, do the following:
+You can optionally customize the following user settings to suit your requirements.

 1. In the Operational Dashboard, click the <b>Settings</b> link.
 It's near the upper right corner of the top banner.